genelet/determined/README.md

 ## 2. Usage

 In the following example, _Child_ contains multiple-level objects including an interface in _Geo_.
-Direct use of _json.Unmarshal_ will fail.
-We create a customized _Unmarshaler_ and then _json.Unmarshal_ works again.
+To unmarshal a JSON to _Child_ by _json.Unmarshal_ does not work.

+We need to build _UnmarshalJSON_ for _Child_, using this package.

 ```go
 package main